1LAE/KanjoTrainer/Readme.md

 ~~~

 ## Updating:
-1. Download the new version of the trainer from this repository.
+1. Download the new version of the trainer from this repository
-2. Extract the `zip` file to the same folder.
+2. Extract the `zip` file to the same folder
-3. Replace the old files with the new ones.
+3. Replace the old files with the new ones

 ## Warning: